azurepwq/azurepwq/README.md

-- 👋 Hi, I’m a JavaScript/TypeScript software engineer.
+- 👩🏻‍💻 Hi, I’m a JavaScript/TypeScript software engineer.
-- 👀 I’m interested in web development techniques.
-- 🌱 I’m currently learning some basic maths and Rust.
+- 🏳️‍⚧️ I’m currently learning some basic maths and Rust.
-- 💞️ I’m looking to collaborate on some open-source projects.

 Feel free to reach out to me using any of the methods listed below.